investment insights

 ECB rate-cutting cycle gets underway

-Sharp disinflation over the past year-and-a-half has brought headline inflation down from its double-digit peak in late-2022 to today’s mid-2% range, putting the ECB’s policymakers in a more comfortable position.
+Sharp disinflation over the past year and a half has brought headline inflation down from its double-digit peak in late-2022 to today’s mid-2% range, putting the ECB’s policymakers in a more comfortable position.
 Based on the ECB’s March macroeconomic projections, inflation looks set to fall below 2% by mid-2025, and stay below-target for the rest of its forecast horizon.
 As a result, an ECB rate cut on 6 June looks all but certain.
-Several of the central bank’s officials have offered guidance - in some cases effectively pre-announcing a cut.
+Several of the central bank’s officials have offered guidance – in some cases effectively pre-announcing a cut.

 This week’s monetary policy meeting will also be important in other ways.
 While the start of the cutting cycle matters, the subsequent pace of easing matters even more for markets.
 Currently, interest rate futures pricing indicates a scenario of only two 25 basis point (bps) cuts, possibly reflecting concern with signs of stickiness in services inflation.
 But with no signs of a wage-price spiral, well-anchored inflation expectations, normalising wage growth, and still-anaemic domestic demand, we think that inflation persistence concerns in the euro area are exaggerated.